Blocked Milk Ducts and Breastfeeding

 Milk ducts can become blocked when the lactating breasts become very full (engorged) and are not emptied regularly.
 A blocked milk duct feels like a tender lump on the breast.

-Breast-feeding more frequently.
+- Breastfeed more frequently.

-Using a variety of breast-feeding positions.
+- Use a variety of breastfeeding positions.

 A blocked duct can become infected (mastitis).
 If you have signs of a breast infection (mastitis), you may need to call your doctor right away.